Women under 45

 Special populations: Women with estrogen receptor-positive, HER2-negative, early-stage breast cancer.

-Chemotherapy benefits cancer treatment in some, but not all people with breast cancer.
+Chemotherapy benefits some, but not all people with breast cancer.
 It can also cause significant side effects.
-Tumor tests that predict response to treatment (called predictive testing or genomic testing) can help doctors and patients determine the balance of chemotherapy benefit versus risk in order to make treatment decisions.
-Increasingly, oncologists are personalizing cancer care, tailoring treatment to an individual's situation.
-This study is important because it documents the decline of chemotherapy in the face of unchanged guidelines for care, and oncologists’ use of additional information, including tumor test scores and patient preference, to shape their recommendations for chemotherapy.
+Tumor tests that predict response to treatment (called predictive testing or genomic testing) can help doctors and patients weigh the benefits versus the risks of chemotherapy.
+Increasingly, oncologists are tailoring their treatment recommendations based on their patient's situation.
+This study is important because it documents how oncologists are using additional information, including tumor test scores and patient preference, to shape their recommendations for chemotherapy.
+This is leading to fewer patients receiving chemotherapy for early-stage breast cancer.

 Oncologists were asked their recommendations regarding chemotherapy in two hypothetical cases: